 Control types required for each space are indicated with the symbol "REQ."
 All controls listed as REQ are mandatory.
-The symbol "ADD1" indicates additional lighting control functions must be implemented for the space.
-The symbol "ADD2" indicates that at least one more additional control function must be installed for the space.
+The symbol "ADD1" indicates the user must choose one of the additional lighting control functions for the space.
+The symbol "ADD2" indicates the user must choose at least one more additional control function for the space.